SillyTavern/SillyTavern-Docs/Usage/update.md

 We always recommend users install using 'git'.
 Here's why:

-When you have installed via 'git clone', all you have to do to update is type 'git pull' [in a command line in the ST folder](https://www.google.com/search?q=how+to+open+command+prompt+in+a+folder).
+When you have installed via `git clone`, all you have to do to update is type `git pull` [in a command line in the ST folder](https://www.google.com/search?q=how+to+open+command+prompt+in+a+folder).
-Alternatively, if the command prompt gives you problems (and you have GitHub Desktop installed), you can use the 'Repository' menu and select 'Pull'.
+Alternatively, if the command prompt gives you problems (and you have GitHub Desktop installed), you can use the `Repository` menu and select `Pull`.

 The updates are applied automatically and safely.

+#### "Help I originally installed via Zip and now want to convert to Git install"

+You have chosen a wise path.

+Since your installation was done via Zip, you will need to make a new install using git.

+Thankfully we have [instructions](https://docs.sillytavern.app/installation/windows/) on how to do so.

+Once you have used git to install a NEW SillyTavern into a DIFFERENT folder, come back to this page and proceed to **Step 4** of the 'Zip Update' instructions below.

 ### Method 2 - ZIP